dakoo/dakoo.github.io/_posts/2015-08-18-node-install-osx-en.md

 If the node is installed by the installer provided nodejs.org, a kind of file acceess problems might be happened.
 To avoid the issue, you need to install node and npm using nvm or brew instead of the node installer.
 Nvm is for Linux, whereas [brew](http://brew.sh/) is good for OSX.

-To use the nvm on Linux, [the articile I wrote](http://dakoostech.blogspot.kr/2015/02/nodejs-yeoman-bower-grunt-permission.html) is useful.
-This article presents how to install node and npm using brew on OSX.

 <section id="table-of-contents" class="toc">
   <header>